-Web Services for TSLED Courts: In mid-2018, the DMV implemented a Web Service that can be used by courtroom software vendors to perform a variety of transactions.
-The use of such services could abolish the need for the courts to transmit transactions from their court room software to the Office of Court Administration (OCA) and then from OCA to DMV, eliminating the potential breakdown points and providing a smoother and timelier transaction.
+Web Services for TSLED Courts: Since its implementation in mid-2018, a DMV Web Service is being used by courtroom software vendors to perform a variety of transactions.
+The use of such services abolishes the need for the courts to transmit transactions from their court room software to the Office of Court Administration (OCA) and then from OCA to DMV, eliminating the potential breakdown points and providing a smoother and timelier transaction.
 The Web Service allows courts to post tickets, dispositions, scofflaws, pending prosecution orders, notice of appearance updates, fine collection updates, court transfer transactions and provide the ability to notify TSLED of amendment requests.
 The Web Service also provides access to the license file to verify motorist information and to provide real time group abstract processing.
 Reports can be created to monitor the new transactions and to track the compliance of the requirements set forth in FMCSA 49 CFR §384.225.
 Despite having access to these web services, the courtroom software vendors are not using them.
 They are continuing to use the daily upload process to OCA which in turn uploads the information to the DMV.
-In FFY 2020, the challenge continues to be transitioning the vendors over to the Web Service.
+In FFY 2021, the challenge continues to be transitioning the vendors over to the Web Service.

-TraCS Electronic Crash and Ticketing System: This Section 405c funded project being conducted by the New York State Police (NYSP) will continue to provide local TraCS agencies with the services needed to use TraCS to submit crash reports and tickets electronically in an efficient manner.
+TraCS Electronic Crash and Ticketing System: Conducted by the New York State Police (NYSP), this Section 405c funded project continues to provide local TraCS agencies with the services needed to use TraCS to submit crash reports and tickets electronically in an efficient manner.
 Under this project, the specific needs of local agencies for technical support are identified and services are provided to meet those needs.
 As a result, the collection, transmittal and access to both crash and ticket data are accomplished in a timely, accurate and complete manner.
 A more detailed description of this project can be found below on p.
+31.

-32. EMS/Injury Surveillance Data Systems
+EMS/Injury Surveillance Data Systems

 The NYS Department of Health (DOH) maintains the state's key injury surveillance data systems: Crash Outcome Data Evaluation System (CODES), Emergency Medical Services (EMS), Emergency Department (ED), Hospital Discharge, Trauma Registry and Vital Records.
 With the exception of CODES, the largest volume of information in each of these systems stems from events other than involvement in motor vehicle crashes.
 This fact, coupled with limited resources, has resulted in the DOH participating in the TRCC with a focus on the CODES, Trauma Registry and EMS data systems.
-Currently, 2014 is the most recent year of trauma data and 2015 is the most recent year of AIS data linked to CODES.
+Currently, 2014 is the most recent year of trauma data and 2017 is the most recent year of AIS data linked to CODES.

 Improve the data quality control program for the Injury Surveillance systems to reflect best practices identified in the Traffic Records Program Assessment Advisory.
 Response to Recommendation: The NHTSA assessment team indicated that performance measures, baselines and goals have not been established for all attributes of the various injury surveillance data systems and for those that have been established, they do not track or report on them.
 The team further indicated that data quality control reviews and data quality management reports on the various systems are not provided to the TRCC for regular review.